 — If the U-SIG field indicates a valid CRC, and the PHY version identifier or the BSS color or the UL/DL does not contain an intended value, or the constellation of the second symbol of the U-SIG field is QBPSK, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).

+(#17229)(#17231)Note— The intended value is:

+0 for the PHY Version Identifier subfield;

+the BSS color indicated in the BSS color information subfield in the HE operation element (transmitted by the AP which the non-AP STA is associated with) for the BSS Color subfield;

+1 for the DL/UL subfield if the PPDU is addressed to an AP and 0 for the DL/UL subfield if the PPDU is addressed to a non-AP STA.

 CID 15035